 We have planned to visit Japan for a long time.
-Our expectations for the trip were quite high-modern technology on one hand, and traditional Japan on the other hand.
+Our expectations for the trip were quite high-modern technology on the one hand and traditional Japan on the other.
 We wanted to see as much as possible in ten days.

 Japan has seen exceptional economic growth since 1950.
 Now it is one of the world’s most powerful economies.
-Japan has bustling cities bursting with skyscrapers, bullet trains, and trendy people in the streets.
+Japan has bustling cities with skyscrapers, bullet trains, and trendy street people.
 Yet beneath the brash modernity beats an ancient heart.
-This is still the realm of the exquisite art of the geisha and the skill of the sumo wrestler.
+This is still the realm of the geisha’s exquisite art and the sumo wrestler’s skill.

-Post factum, we can say Japan is a land of contrast and miracles.
-Tokyo dazzles with bright lights and high-tech gadgetry, while traditions and history stand at every corner in Kyoto.
+Post factum, Japan is a land of contrast and miracles.
+Tokyo dazzles with bright lights and high-tech gadgetry, while traditions and history stand at every corner of Kyoto.
 In addition, the peace and sadness of Hiroshima made it an ideal trip for us.

 Japan is unforgettable.